TheOdinProject/curriculum/nodeJS/authentication/json_web_tokens.md

 This is how a server can verify if it did indeed issue an incoming JWT as well as verify if it had been tampered with, as a different payload would generate a different signature, even with the same secret.
 Unless you also know the secret, you would not be able to create the correct signature for the changed payload.

+### Stateless authentication

+We can use JWTs to authenticate our APIs in a stateless manner, that is the server side does not need to store any of the authentication data itself.
+It only needs to store a secret so it can generate tokens signed with that secret and send them to the client.
+Then for incoming requests, it needs only verify that it made the incoming JWT and it has not been tampered with, and can deserialize the payload if verified.
+Else, it can unauthorize the request.
+All this occurs without needing to make a database call to grab the authentication data (like with sessions, a stateful solution).
+Neat, no?

+This is not all sunshine and roses, however.
+There are always tradeoffs, especially when security is concerned, and we will discuss these in more detail in a later lesson where we compare stateful authentication with sessions and stateless authentication with JWTs.
+Nonetheless, you're likely to encounter this sort of authentication at some point out in the wild, so it's good to get some experience with the concept (even if a basic implementation).

 ### Assignment

 <div class="lesson-content__panel" markdown="1">